Kids and Mental Health: How to Find Support

-Raising children is hard work, and it’s especially challenging when your child has a mental health condition.
-A client, the parent of an adolescent with a serious mental illness, recently told us:
+Raising children and teenagers is hard work, and it becomes even more challenging when your child has a mental health condition.
+A client, the parent of an adolescent with a severe mental illness, told us:

+People who suffer from mental health conditions also have unmet physical health needs.
 Just as people seek help identifying the right homecare or nursing home options for an aging parent, those managing the care of a child with mental illness need support and guidance.
 When a child has a severe mental illness, a psych hospital is not the only option.
 In fact, there are various treatment possibilities, ranging from boarding schools that offer mental health care to intensive outpatient programs, but it’s important to find the right fit.
-A health advisor can aid in determining which options to consider based on your child’s individual needs.
+A health advisor can help you determine which options to consider based on your child’s unique needs.

 We help with: